-Our lead product candidate, ARO-151, is in Phase 3 clinical trials in plague psoriasis.
-ARO-151 is a topical cream formulation of roflumilast, a highly potent and selective phosphodiesterase type 4, or PDE4, inhibitor, which we are developing for the treatment of plaque psoriasis, including psoriasis in intertriginous regions such as the groin, axillae, and inframammary areas, as well as atopic dermatitis.
+Our lead product candidate, ARQ-151, is in Phase 3 clinical trials in plaque psoriasis.
+ARQ-151 is a topical cream formulation of roflumilast, a highly potent and selective phosphodiesterase type 4, or PDE4, inhibitor, which we are developing for the treatment of plaque psoriasis, including psoriasis in intertriginous regions such as the groin, axillae, and inframammary areas, as well as atopic dermatitis.
 In July 2018, we executed a licensing agreement with AstraZeneca AB, or AstraZeneca, for exclusive worldwide rights to all topical dermatological uses of roflumilast.
 We have successfully completed a Phase 2b study of ARQ-151 in plaque psoriasis, and, in August 2019, paid AstraZeneca the first milestone payment of \$2.0 million that was earned upon the achievement of positive Phase 2 data for any AZ-Licensed Product (as defined in "-License Agreements-AstraZeneca License Agreement").
+We have initiated three Phase 3 studies in plaque psoriasis, with topline data expected in the first half of 2021.
 We have also completed enrollment in a long-term safety study of ARQ-151 in plaque psoriasis patients, and expect to report topline data in the first half of 2021.
-We held a positive End-of-Phase 2 Meeting with the FDA in October 2019 and have initiated Phase 3 studies in plague psoriasis, with topline data expected in the first half of 2021.
 We also completed a Phase 2 proof of concept study of ARQ-151 in atopic dermatitis and plan to initiate a Phase 2b study in the second half of 2020, with topline results expected in the second half of 2021.
-In addition, we are developing ARQ-154, a topical foam formulation of ARQ-151, and have initiated a Phase 2 proof of concept study in seborrheic dermatitis and a Phase 2b study in scalp psoriasis.
+In addition, we are developing ARO-154, a topical foam formulation of ARO-151, and have initiated a Phase 2 proof of concept study in seborrheic dermatitis and a Phase 2b study in scalp psoriasis.
 We expect to report topline data in the second half of 2020 with respect to seborrheic dermatitis and in Q4 2020/Q1 2021 with respect to scalp psoriasis.
-Beyond this, in 2020, we also plan to initiate clinical studies of ARO-252, a potent and highly selective topical janus kinase type 1, or JAK1, inhibitor for the treatment of hand eczema and vitiligo.
+Beyond this, in 2020, we also plan to initiate clinical studies of ARQ-252, a potent and highly selective topical janus kinase type 1, or JAK1, inhibitor for the treatment of hand eczema and vitiligo.
 Additionally, we have formulation and preclinical efforts underway for ARQ-255, an alternative topical formulation of ARQ-252 designed to reach deeper into the skin in order to potentially treat alopecia areata.
-In January 2018, we executed an exclusive option and license agreement with Jiangsu Hengrui Medicine Co., Ltd. of China, or Hengrui, to the active pharmaceutical ingredient in ARQ-252 and ARQ-255 for all topical formulations for dermatological uses in the United States, Canada, Europe and Japan.
+In January 2018, we executed an exclusive option and license agreement with Jiangsu Hengrui Medicine Co., Ltd. of China, or Hengrui, to the active pharmaceutical ingredient in ARQ-252 and ARQ-255 for all topical formulations for dermatological uses in the United States, Europe and Japan.
 In December 2019, we exercised our exclusive option associated with this agreement, for which we made a \$1.5 million cash payment, and also contemporaneously amended the agreement to expand the territory to additionally include Canada.